Idan-Alter/idan-alter.github.io/index.markdown

 layout: home
 ---
-Short informal writeups of mathy stuff with interactive visualizations, written in easy to use JavaScript.
+Short informal writeups with interactive visualizations, written in easy to use JavaScript.
 I let things speak for themselves and avoid the usual definition-theorem-proof dogma.